How many kilojoules do mums who breastfeed need?

 Food maths!

-Here’s how you might build your own 1600 kilojoules snacks or mini meals from the five food groups.
+Here’s how you might build your own 1600 kilojoules breastfeeding snacks or mini meals from the five food groups.

 Mix and match servings (one circle = one serving) from the different food groups to hit your extra-kilojoules goal.